mina-aq/honeypot_internship/README.md

 ## Record

+Two different configurations are available.

-To run the created image :
+* To record static websites where no login is required, you can run :
 ```
 docker run --rm -v "$(pwd):/workdir" -v "dir/to/certs:/certs" <image_name> record <URL> <DEPTH> <MAX_PAGES> <CERTIFICATE> <KEY>
 ```